 - zest of 1 lemon

-In the bowl of an electric stand mixer, blend flour and butter together.
-Add powdered sugar and almonds and blend until combined.
+- In the bowl of an electric stand mixer, blend flour and butter together.
+Add powdered sugar and pecans and blend until combined.
 Add egg yolks and vanilla and blend until combined.